-- New electrical service/reconnect (with 2 ground rods or USBC approved grounding system & one GFCI electrical receptacle)
+- New electrical service/reconnect (with 2 ground rods or USBC approved grounding system and one GFCI electrical receptacle)

-- Temporary electrical power (with ground rod, GFCI electrical receptacle and approved Dominion VA Power set-up or configuration)
+- Temporary electrical power (with ground rod, GFCI electrical receptacle and approved Dominion Virginia Power set-up or configuration)

-- Marriage wall (for manufactured & modular homes)
+- Marriage wall (for manufactured and modular homes)

 - Manufactured home/on-frame modular: piers, tie downs and ground anchors